shittu33/Ride-Sharing-App/README.md

-# Linc Ride Test - Driver App
+# Ride Sharing App - Driver App

 A ride-sharing Android application for drivers, built with compose for assessment purpose.